This page is from APP, the official source of professional practice for policing.

 - contaminated fatalities are identified and sensitively managed through burial, cremation or other arrangement in a way that avoids harm to others or the environment

-- the needs of the bereaved families are taken into account in the disaster victim identification (DVI) process, without jeopardising the safety of the family or other responders involved in the process
+- the needs of the bereaved families are taken into account in the DVI process, without jeopardising the safety of the family or other responders involved in the process